demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Containment_Plan_README.md

-This playbook handles all the containment actions available with XSIAM.
+This playbook handles all the incident containment actions available with XSIAM, including the following tasks:
-The following tasks are used to contain incidents:
 * Isolate endpoint
 * Disable account
 * Quarantine file
 * Block indicators (currently, the playbook supports only hashes)
 * Clear user session (currently, the playbook supports only Okta)

-**Note:** The playbook inputs enable manipulating the execution flow, read the input descriptions for details.
+**Note:** The playbook inputs enable manipulating the execution flow; read the input descriptions for details.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.